llagerlof/QuickAuthPHP/README.md

 ## Purpose

 Sometimes you have a small web application that you want to keep private, but don't have time to implement a proper database authentication system, nor `.htaccess` is suitable for your needs.
-If this is true for you, QuickAuthPHP is a super fast solution.
+If this is true for you, QuickAuthPHP is a super fast and easy solution.

 ## Script configuration